tansaox2008123/GRAPE-LM/README.md

 ---

-Trian with ohther LLM should follow this code
+Train with other LLM should follow this code

 ```base